jewettaij/emoltemplate/README.md

 https://github.com/jewettaij/moltemplate

 and follow the installation instructions.
+(Again, please disregard the "doc" and "examples" subdirectories located in the "moltemplate" repository.
+These files are specific to the LAMMPS version of moltemplate, not ESPReSso.)
 Alternately, if that does not work, you can download a recent .tar.gz file from

 http://moltemplate.org/espresso/download.html

-## Warning: Disregard the "doc" and "examples" subdirectories located in the "moltemplate" repository.
-(These files are specific to the LAMMPS version of moltemplate, not ESPReSso.)
+This .tar.gz file should contain moltemplate in addition to the emoltemplate documentation.
+(Although it might not be the latest version.)

 ## License